Ireland '23 - epilogue

 Bikes & e-scooters often run yellow & red pedestrian lights, or yellow & red traffic lights, and pedestrians jay-walk, especially where traffic volume is low.
 But locals know the streets and the rhythm of the traffic lights, while we visitors really have no clue.....

-Visitors tend to stop & wait for the green walking man symbol, while locals on foot or wheels flow around you (like water) and keep going, even when the walking men turn yellow or even red, and more amazing...traffic often just sits there....I never figured that one out.
+Visitors tend to stop & wait for the green walking man symbol, while locals on foot or wheels flow around you (like water) and keep going, even when the walking men turn yellow or even red.

-Decades ago, the City painted "look left" or "look right" on the ground, at every intersection, no doubt for Americans, and though the letters are fading, they are still helpful.
+Decades ago, the City painted "look left" or "look right" on the ground, at every intersection, no doubt for Americans, and though the letters are fading, I found them helpful.

 Side note - asking a Dublin cabbie for their opinion about e-bikes & scooters is a surefire way to strike up an entertaining conversation.
-On a cab from Heuston Station to Camden Court, the Nigerian cabbie showed me his continuously operating videocam (very wide-angle) to use as Court evidence, because bike/cab collusions are so complicated.
+On a cab from Heuston Station to Camden Court, the Nigerian driver showed me his continuously operating videocam (very wide-angle) to use as Court evidence, as demanded by the lawyers, because bike/cab collusions are so complicated.

 Our cabbie on the way to DUB for flights home, told of seeing 3 or 4 kids on the same scooter going to work in the industrial district, at all hours of the day and night.